Trail of the Everlasting Hero: Synopsis

+Set in fourth-century China during the Jin dynasty, the series follows the life of Huang Chuming before he attains immortality and becomes widely known as Wong Tai Sin (Huang Daxian).As he encounters powerful enemies, friendships, and supernatural forces, he gradually learns about his destiny and the path toward immortality while facing struggles between good and evil.

 Production

-Filming for the series started in June 2004 at Hengdian World Studios with a budget of 20,000,000 yuan.
+Filming for the series started in June 2004 at Hengdian World Studios with a budget of 20 million yuan.

 The principal crew and cast members of Xiaying Xianzong went to Hangzhou on 29 September 2005 to promote the television series, which was first shown on Zhejiang TV Cultural Channel on 5 October.

-On 2 July 2004, Liu Yunshan, the head of China's Publicity Department, visited Hengdian and interacted with the production team and cast members.
+On 2 July 2004, Liu Yunshan, the head of the Publicity Department of the Chinese Communist Party, visited Hengdian and interacted with the crew and cast members.